Bokashi Composting A Natural Way to Reduce Waste

 Animal Manure & Bedding - Bokashi

-Fermentative decomposition, as with Bokashi, not only breaks down the woody and fibrous materials in as little as 8 weeks, it does so while retaining almost all of the nutrients.
+Fermentative decomposition, as with Bokashi, not only breaks down the woody and fibrous materials in as little as 8 weeks but also retains almost all of the nutrients.
 These nutrients would normally be released into the atmosphere as harmful emissions during traditional aerobic composting or leached into water courses causing pollution.

 • Retain more nutrients